Connecting Business Systems

 What system integration actually involves

 System integration is not just connecting two APIs.
 It is reconciling differences in data models, timing, reliability guarantees, and update velocities across every system in a business.
+Each connection point acts as an anti-corruption layer, preventing one system's assumptions from leaking into another.

 Consider a straightforward scenario: a new customer signs up on your website.
 That customer record needs to reach your CRM, your accounting system, and your project management tool.
 Each system expects different fields, in different formats, at different times.
 Your CRM wants the record immediately.
 Your accounting system wants it when the first invoice is raised.
 Your project tool wants it when the first project is created.

 The naive approach is to write a direct connection from your website to each system.
 It works for two or three systems.
 By the time you reach five, you are maintaining ten separate connections, each with its own error handling, its own retry logic, and its own way of failing silently.
+Most of this work belongs in background job queues, not in the HTTP request cycle.
+The integration layer itself needs its own architecture.

 The real cost of poor integration is rarely the integration itself.
 It is the downstream effects: duplicate customer records in your CRM, invoices sent to the wrong address, stock levels that are three hours out of date.
 These failures erode trust in your data, which leads people to maintain spreadsheets alongside the systems that were supposed to replace spreadsheets.

-The four integration architecture patterns
+The four core integration patterns

-Every system integration project uses one of four fundamental patterns, or a combination of them.
+Every system integration project uses one of four fundamental integration patterns, or a combination of them.
 The right choice depends on how many systems you are connecting, how fresh the data needs to be, and how much operational complexity you are willing to manage.

 Point-to-point